- Full Itinerary

 Accommodations at Karawari Lodge (B,L,D)

 We awake on our last morning here to the chorus of Karawari’s birds.
 Our charter flight back from Karawari Lodge routes back to Mt.
 Hagen today.
 On our arrival at Mt.
-Hagen we return to the now familiar Rondon Ridge Lodge for a final evening on PNG.
-This afternoon we have free time to relax or take the final opportunity to search for our last views or photographs of Birds of Paradise and other local birds around the lodge.
+Hagen we return to the now familiar Rondon Ridge Lodge four our last two nights on PNG.
+We have free time to relax and also spend the days searching for our last views or photographs of Birds of Paradise and other local birds around the lodge.

-We celebrate our grand adventure at dinner tonight, and reflect on all the incredible natural history and bird encounters.
+We celebrate our grand adventure over our dinners, and reflect on all the incredible natural history and bird encounters.

 Accommodations at Rondon Ridge (B,L,D)